pravigo/ruby-websockets-chat-demo/README.md

 However, this example uses Redis so won't work unless you have added Redis Cloud add on before starting your dyno.
 You'll need to have added a credit card to your Heroku account first -even for the free tier.

 When added you'll get a Redis Cloud connection string in ENV[REDISCLOUD_URL] under Settings->Config Variables.
 (You can use this in your local version .env file first to test it is working).

+## Mills-tracker branch

+This branch receives GPS data and plots it onto a map (Mapbox API key required)